techidaily/site-fox-helps/source/_posts/2024-approved-how-to-share-a-podcast-on-instagram-story-or-post.md

 ##### Step1Install the app

 Launch the Spreaker Podcast Player App on your smartphone, tablet, iPhone, or iPad.
-If you haven't already installed it, you can do it from the [Dedicated Store page](https://spreaker.page.link/mkt-player-stories)free of cost.
+If you haven't already installed it, you can do it from the [Dedicated Store page](https://spreaker.page.link/mkt-player-stories) free of cost.

 * [Open](https://www.spreaker.com/podcast-app) the App Player tab.
 * Or use the app to choose and start the episode you wish to share.